0 Items in Your Cart

 A second, quicker technique is used to prepare samples and make diagnoses while the patient is still in the operating room.
 In these cases, tissue specimens are frozen instead of being embedded in wax.
 It is important for a technician to work swiftly, accurately, and cooperate with the rest of the team during this procedure because surgeries cannot be completed until test results are delivered.

-Histologic technicians work with a lot of machines in the lab, such as robotic stainers, tissue processors, and cover slippers, but they must have the knowledge to perform all the functions manually should the equipment malfunction.
+Histologic technicians work with a variety of machines in the lab, such as robotic stainers, tissue processors, and cover slippers, but they must have the knowledge to perform all the functions manually should the equipment malfunction.
 They must also work closely with a team of researchers, as well as other laboratory and medical personnel.